RobMeades/ioc-client/README.md

 --> secondary DNS address 212.9.0.136
 --> pppd: ▒[07]R
 ```
 ...and the screen should stop scrolling.
-Press <enter> to get back to the command prompt and type `ifconfig`.
+Press the enter key to get back to the command prompt and type `ifconfig`.
 You should now have a `ppp0` connection as well as the usual `eth0` etc.  To disconnect the PPP link and stop running-up your cellular bill, enter:

 `ps aux | grep wvdial`